 Today, we shall take a look at the dangers of loneliness and social isolation, and discuss ways to avert them.

 When an individual lacks contact with members of the society, they are said to be socially isolated.
-Loneliness is the psychological manifestation of isolation (Gierveld, 2016).
-Loneliness is an emotion- a feeling- and is, thus, usually temporary.
+Feeling lonely is the psychological manifestation of isolation (Gierveld, 2016).
+Feeling lonely is an emotion- a feeling- and is, thus, usually temporary.

 Since social relationships are crucial in maintaining our health, both social isolation and loneliness are to blame for the various ailments we shall discuss in this article.
 In fact, morbidity and mortality in the elderly exhibit an inverse correlation with social contact, which sadly reduces due to strained finances, reduced mobility and the death of acquaintances.